Top 10 One Team NBA Players In the League History

 Kobe carried Lakers on his shoulders for most of his career

 Unlike all other guys on the list, Kobe Bryant wasn't selected by the team where he would stay for his whole career.
-Still, the Charlotte Hornets never wanted him anyway, so even before the 1996 draft, they decided to trade him to the Lakers.
-As he was still a teenager, Bryant wasn't a starter in his first two seasons but was patient while frequently showing his potential.
+Still, the Charlotte Hornets never wanted him anyway, so even before the 1996 draft, they traded him to the Lakers.
+As a teenager, Bryant wasn't a starter in his first two seasons but was patient while frequently showing his potential.
 In tandem with rule-changer Shaquille O'Neal, he made the Lakers one of the most dominant teams in history, winning three championships in a row.

 But even without Shaq, Kobe stayed.
 Even when they hit rock bottom, he never asked to be traded.
 He didn't even reach the playoffs in his last four seasons but was still there, scoring at will, including 60 points in his final NBA game.
 Like his idol, the dominant Michael Jordan, Kobe was a great leader and a terrific clutch shooter, never afraid to take responsibility.
 Nonetheless, he could turn around games with his defense and was selected nine times in the NBA All-Defensive first team.
 It's so unfortunate he left us so young.